SpirinEgor/SPbSU.C-Sharp/README.md

 # C#
 tasks from lecture of C#
-1. Parallel qsort
+1. Parallel qsort (sort.cs)
-2. Parallel search for primes on segment
+2. Parallel search for primes on segment (primes.cs)
-3. Hash of the folder using Tasks
+3. Hash of the folder using Tasks (hash.cs)